Slain FBI agents worked to protect children from abusers

 “She would always say, ‘I feel that coming here and talking about the hard stuff means that I won’t see you guys on my end,'” the Miami school said about the Pueblo, Colorado, native in a statement.

+Allwang said Schwartzenberger was “a wonderful collaborator,” who always shared any information about her cases that could be helpful to the center.

+“Laura was committed to seeing that through and to get that information entered in so those children could be helped,” Allwang said.

-In 2018, the married mother of two did a TV interview where she discussed computer “sexploitation,” where hackers claim that they have used a person’s computer camera to video record them watching pornography or naked.
+In 2018, Schwartzenberger, a married mother of two, did a TV interview where she discussed computer “sexploitation,” where hackers claim that they have used a person’s computer camera to video record them watching pornography or naked.
 They threaten to send the video to spouses, relatives and friends if the person doesn’t pay extortion.
 Sometimes, they have hacked into the victim’s computer and found sexually explicit images.

 “It is very traumatizing for the victim,” Schwartzenberger told WPEC-TV.
 “Their reputation is on the line.”